mcds-cmu/11637/_includes/syllabus/getting_help.md

-Students are encouraged to ask questions about content and projects through Piazza, where an online class portal has been created for this course.
+## Piazza

-Video recording of the weekly overview is available to all students every week.
-The teaching staff will discuss any major questions that have been posted to Piazza or by email.
-For urgent communication with the teaching staff, it is best to post on Piazza and then send an email.
+The best communication portal to inquire about coursework-related matters is Piazza (see the Overview for Piazza link).
+For urgent communication with the teaching staff, it is best to post on Piazza and then send an email for a timely response.

-We will use the course website as the basic portal for the class.
-The course content is entirely on OLI.
-The project write-ups, submission, scoreboard, and grades are on Sail() Platform.
-The checkpoint quizzes are on OLI.
-OLI can be accessed through Canvas.
-Announcements, discussions, and questions are posted on Piazza.
+## Office Hours (OH)
+The teaching staff holds office hours weekly to assist students with any course-related matters.
+Students can find the office hours schedule in the Google Calendar provided in the Overview.
+Before joining the Zoom meeting rooms, students must join the OH Queue, as only those on the queue list will be invited to the meetings.
+Students attending office hours should join the OH queue, regardless of the queue's current status.
+Doing so allows TAs to better prepare for students' questions, helps maintain an orderly queue, and ensures students can track their place in line without concern.

+## Designated TA / Extra-help OH
+Students will be assigned a designated TA who will be their primary contact for course-related matters.
+It is important to note that students are not limited to attending only their designated TA's office hours; they are encouraged to interact with all course staff as needed.

+Designated TAs also provide students with special extra-help OH if additional assistance is required.
+These extra-help sessions are separate from the regular office hours and should be scheduled individually with the designated TA.
+This offers students a valuable opportunity to receive extended support whenever needed.